cookpete/auto-changelog/README.md

   -l, --commit-limit [count]     # number of commits to display per release, default: 3 -i, --issue-url [url]          # override url for issues, use {id} for issue id
-      --issue-pattern [regex]    # override regex pattern for issues in commit messages -V, --version                  # output the version number -h, --help                     # output usage information
+      --issue-pattern [regex]    # override regex pattern for issues in commit messages --starting-commit [hash]   # starting commit to use for changelog generation -V, --version                  # output the version number -h, --help                     # output usage information